-- The majority of people are referred by their GP for a clinic appointment to meet a consultant for a decision on investigation and treatment.
+- The majority of people are referred by their GP for a clinic appointment to meet a consultant for a decision regarding investigation and treatment.

 - Some people are referred directly for Endoscopy/Gastroscopy of the upper gut or an examination of the lower gut.
 This could be a test looking at the rectum and sigmoid called a Flexible Sigmoidoscopy or an examination that looks at the large colon round to the caecum, referred to as a Colonoscopy.

-- A gastroscopy usually takes less than 20 minutes, although it can take longer depending on personal factors and if it's being used to treat a condition.
+- A gastroscopy usually takes less than 20 minutes, although it can take longer depending on personal factors and if it's being used as a diagnostic tool or to treat a condition.

 - It will usually be carried out as an outpatient procedure, which means you won't have to spend the night in the hospital.